BoJavs-svg/RobotComputationalMethods/README.md

 # Computational Methods Robot

 Contributors:
 - Israel vidal paredes - A01750543
 - Javier Eric Hernández - A01635390
 - Mariana BusTos Hernández - a01641324

 **LINK TO REPO:** https://github.com/BoJavs-svg/RobotComputationalMethods

+This project simulates the CPU of a car robot, with its own programming language and compiler.
+The robot moves in a 2-D square matrix of 10 blocks.
+The project was implemented using Lex and Yacc, and Python.

 ---